 - One benefit target date funds offer over balanced funds

-- Why you should think twice if you believe target date funds are an automated investing strategy
+- Think twice about using target date funds as an automated investing strategy

-- Target date funds may provide more benefit to the person marketing them than to the investor
+- Target date funds may be more beneficial to the seller than to the investor

 What are target date funds, and what is the trend that is behind the birth of these increasingly popular investment vehicles?

 Target date funds are mutual funds that invest in a combination of both stocks and bonds.
 But target date funds are more than “balanced funds" because they offer an additional benefit.

 In target date funds, the ratio of stock and bond investments changes “automatically” over time.
 As you get closer to retirement, the fund becomes more conservative by reducing stock investments and increasing bond investments.
 After all, when you retire you will not have the security of your salary any longer to make up for losses in the stock market, so you will want more bonds or cash in your portfolio.

 Years ago, it was a simple task to pick an investment option under a university retirement plan.
 There was one custodian to choose from TIAA-CREF, and two investment choices, TIAA Traditional and the CREF Stock Fund.
 Most university professionals decided to put 50 percent of their contributions into each account for better or worse and rarely looked at it again.